A Spatiotemporal Gamma Shot Noise Cox Process: Introduction

-We extend the gamma shot noise Cox process to a dynamic setting.
-Space-time data encountered routinely in meteorological and environmental studies are recorded at regular time intervals, thus forming a spatially indexed time series.
-Therefore, we assume a discrete-time setting \citep[e.g., see][]{gneiting2010continuous,Diggle2013,richardson2020spatiotemporal} and introduce a \textit{measured-valued autoregressive gamma} (M-ARG) process $(W_t)_{t \geq 0}$ to drive the temporal evolution of the random intensity.
-Continuous-time constructions and corresponding inference procedures could be developed based on the Dawson-Watanabe theoretical framework of \cite{Omiros2016,EJS21}.
-However, such constructions contend with the fact that time data are usually measured at discrete time points.
-Our discrete-time gamma process extends the scalar autoregressive gamma process of \cite{pit05b} and \cite{Gourieroux06AR_GammaProcess} to the measure-valued case.
-In the stationary case, our M-ARG process is a special case of the dependent generalised gamma process of \cite{Palla16BNP_Dynamic_SparseGraph}.
+We contribute to this literature in several ways.
+First, we propose a new \textit{Measured-valued Autoregressive Gamma} (M-ARG) process $(W_t)_{t \geq 0}$ in discrete time and use it to define a sequence of M-ARG driven SN processes (SN-M-ARG), where the evolution of the dynamic random intensity in a dynamic shot noise Cox process.
+As argued by several authors \citep[e.g., see][]{gneiting2010continuous,Diggle2013,richardson2020spatiotemporal}, it is natural to assume a discrete-time setting, since space-time data encountered routinely in meteorological and environmental studies are recorded at regular time intervals, thus forming a spatially indexed time series.
+Covariates and various forms of non-stationarity can be easily and properly included in discrete-time models with time-varying parameters \citep{Gourieroux06AR_GammaProcess}.
+For specific parametrizations, our M-ARG construction shares some properties, such as the finite-dimensional distribution, with the continuous-time gamma process defined in \cite{ethier1993transition} and \cite{etheridge2000introduction} and studied further in \cite{Omiros2016}, \cite{EJS21} and \cite{ascolani2023smoothing}.
+The proposed M-ARG process also extends the scalar autoregressive gamma process of \cite{pit05b} and \cite{Gourieroux06AR_GammaProcess} to the measure-valued case.
+In the stationary setting, the M-ARG and the dependent generalised gamma process of \cite{Palla16BNP_Dynamic_SparseGraph} share a common special case when the sparsity (discount) parameter of the generalized gamma Lévy measure is set to zero.